Contains spoilers for Shadowbringers, Endwalker, and the Heavensward Alexander raids.

 Alexander dreamed all the realities imaginable — all the realities mathematically computable — and in the end, reached a single, logical conclusion.
 It would change nothing, and erase itself from existence.

 Alexander possesses the power to travel through time and space, and reshape history for the better — but such power comes at great cost.
-The sheet quantity of aether consumed in the process means that Alexander would — mayhap not immediately, but inevitably — bring ruin to this world.
+The sheer quantity of aether consumed in the process means that Alexander would — mayhap not immediately, but inevitably — bring ruin to this world.
 This perfect machine, this supreme manifestation of logic and science, deemed its own existence a threat.
 And so it chose to do nothing.
 To leave history untouched, and the future in the hands of man, with all his imperfections.
 Such was Alexander’s divine judgment.

 tl;dr… Alexander could have changed history.
 It deliberately chose not to.